Ankitkumarakee/Ankitkumarakee/README.md

 # Hi, I'm Ankit 👋

 ## About Me
-I am building practical projects in Data Analytics.
+I build practical analytics projects using Excel, SQL, Power BI and PostgreSQL while expanding into Python and AI.

 ### Skills
 ✔ Excel